collections_bookmark Part of Bloomburrow

 How often is Battlefield Forge drawn in a Commander game?

-Does casting Battlefield Forge correlate with winning?
+Does playing Battlefield Forge correlate with winning?

 Is Battlefield Forge legal in Commander?